riak/riak.github.io/docs/developing/getting-started/java/object-modeling.md

 ---
-title: "Object Modeling with Java"
+title: "Object Modeling"
 id: getting_started_java_object
+slug: object-modeling
+sidebar_position: 2
 ---

 To get started, let's create the models that we'll be using.